No-Skids-Alliance/NSA/docs/source/content/1-fundamentals/3-methodology.rst

 Pentest Methodology
 ===================
+A good methodology is the most valuable tool in a hacker's toolkit.

 As in other areas of engineering and science, pentesting is most effective when based on the foundation of a solid methodology.
 A variety of penetration testing methodologies have been published, each outlining a set of phases and objectives.
 These methodologies help ensure a thorough, comprehensive test, and help hackers stay organized and maximize their effectiveness.
+For this reason, a solid methodology is the most valuable tool a hacker can possess.

-One of the most basic and widely-recognized standards is the `Penetration Testing Execution Standard`_ (PTES).
+One of the most basic and widely-recognized standard methodologies is the `Penetration Testing Execution Standard`_ (PTES).
 Other standards, such as the `Open Source Security Testing Methodology Manual`_ (OSSTMM) or the `Penetration Testing Framework`_ (PTF), are widely-used as well.

 .. _Penetration Testing Execution Standard: http://www.pentest-standard.org/index.php/Main_Page
 .. _Open Source Security Testing Methodology Manual: https://www.isecom.org/research.html